Guatemala: Risk Assessment

 - Vulnerable to external shocks (natural disasters and commodity prices)

-- Low fiscal revenues
+- Low tax revenues

 - Rural poverty, inequalities, under-employment, informal economy, ethnic divisions